unifi-utilities/unifios-utilities/README.md

 ### python
 If you need python3 on your UDM, generally not recommended, can always use it in unifi-os container

+## VPN Servers / Clients

+### wireguard-go
+Run a Wireguard client/server on your UDM/P.  Utilizes wireguard-go, not linux kernel modules.
+The performance will take a hit due to that.

 ## DNS Providers
 ### dns-common
 Configurations for DNS containers, both IPv4 and IPv6.
 Utilizes MacVLAN CNI plugins to completely isolate the network stack.